Procedures and Guidelines

 • We share resources and expertise, and assume responsibility for our portion of a fairly distributed workload; where issues of fair distribution arise, we act most immediately in the patient's best interests, and seek to resolve issues of fairness through appropriate channels

-• We do not take advantage of colleagues, learners, patients, their families or support persons or others for emotional, financial, sexual, or other personal purposes, and we conduct research and educational activities with these groups only with appropriate informed consent
+• We don't take advantage of colleagues, learners, patients, their families or support persons or others for emotional, financial, sexual or other personal purposes, and we conduct research and educational activities with these groups only with appropriate informed consent

-• We fulfill commitments, meet deadlines and are punctual particularly where these behaviours have significant impact on others; where we are unable to do so, we communicate appropriately to mitigate any negative impacts
+• We fulfill commitments, meet deadlines and are punctual particularly where these behaviours have significant impact on others; where we're unable to do so, we communicate appropriately to mitigate any negative impacts

 • We recognize our own limitations and seek assistance appropriately